GilchristTech/flef/README.md

 \* The sync features are written in Perl, and also uses SSH and `rsync`.
 These are all dependencies if the sync features are used.
-Perl was chosen because it comes installed on the vast majority of \*nix systems, and is unlikely require any additional setup, allowing the sync functionality to install `flef` for a user on another machine over SSH without touching a package manager.
+Perl was chosen because it comes installed on the vast majority of \*nix systems, and is unlikely to require any additional setup, allowing the sync functionality to install `flef` for a user on another machine over SSH without touching a package manager.